dummefil/gelbooru-layout/README.md

 2. May occasionally break. 🫣
 3. Mix of jQuery and plain JavaScript methods.
 4. Works only after a search is performed.
+5. Requires user permission for autoplay for the slider to function.

 ### Prerequisites
 * Tampermonkey to run the script: